Kaoutherbo/Tree-exercices/README.md

 # Tree Exercices
 Some exercices about create and traverse in trees

 # Description about the program:
 This C program allows users to input values to dynamically create a binary tree.
 The program then performs in-order, pre-order, and post-order traversals on the constructed tree.

-# Files
+# Files :
-## tree.h
+## tree.h file :
 ### Description:
 Header file containing function prototypes and the definition of the TreeNode struct for binary tree nodes.
 ### Functions:
-* createNode: Creates a new tree node.
+* `createNode`: Creates a new tree node.
-* inorderTraversal: Performs in-order traversal.
+* `inorderTraversal`: Performs in-order traversal.
-* preorderTraversal: Performs pre-order traversal.
+* `preorderTraversal`: Performs pre-order traversal.
-* postorderTraversal: Performs post-order traversal.
+* `postorderTraversal`: Performs post-order traversal.
-* insertNode: Inserts a key into the binary tree.
+* `insertNode`: Inserts a key into the binary tree.
-* getSize: Gets the size of the tree from user input.
+* `getSize`: Gets the size of the tree from user input.
-* getValues: Gets values from the user and inserts them into the tree.
+* `getValues`: Gets values from the user and inserts them into the tree.
-* printUsageTraversal: Prints the traversal corresponding to the user's option.
+* `printUsageTraversal`: Prints the traversal corresponding to the user's option.

-## tree.c
+## tree.c file:
 ## Description:
 Source file containing the main function to run the program.